McHammercakes/gator-blog/src/pages/test/index.md

 ---
-templateKey: "test-page"
+templateKey: test-page
-path: /test
 title: Test
 ---

-Test Post Adding to the page
+Test Post Adding to the page.
+Added fields to top in config